 Your emotional brain (limbic system) is highly activate, which makes it difficult to think straight.
 Therefore please trust that right now it is a really bad time to make life-changing decisions.
 Give yourself time to consider what your next steps should be in overcoming infidelity.

-10 Normal reactions on discovery your partner is/has been having an affair
+10 Normal reactions experienced by the hurt partners upon the discovery your partner is/has been having an affair:

 1) You feel shocked